-All students are expected to abide by the standards of student conduct as defined in SPC Student Guide.
-Signature form attached.
+Students are expected to abide by the standards of student conduct as defined in SPC Student Guide.
+Signature page attached. http://catalog.southplainscollege.edu/index.php?catoid=58

 Campus Carry

 Campus Concealed Carry - Texas Senate Bill - 11 (Government Code 411.2031, et al.) authorizes the carrying of a concealed handgun in South Plains College buildings only by persons who have been issued and are in possession of a Texas License to Carry a Handgun.
 Qualified law enforcement officers or those who are otherwise authorized to carry a concealed handgun in the State of Texas are also permitted to do so.
 Pursuant to Penal Code (PC) 46.035 and South Plains College policy, license holders may not carry a concealed handgun in restricted locations.